white-lab/protocols/protocols/lysis.md

 4. Lyse cells in ice cold Urea + inhibitors
     * For 10 cm dishes, add 500 μL Urea.
     * For 15 cm dishes, add 1 mL Urea.
 5. Use a cell scraper to lift the cells off the plate into the solution.
     * Scrape in all four directions while holding the dish at a slant in order to remove all of the cell and collect them at one end.
 6. Pipette the solution into labeled 15 mL conical tubes.
+7. Take a 50 μL aliquot for [BCA](bca.md) protein quantification.
-7. Store lysates at -80°C.
+8. Store lysates at -80°C.